 Multi-Annual National Control Plan

-The single integrated United Kingdom Multi-Annual National Control Plan (UK MANCP) is prepared in accordance with the requirements of Articles 109 to 111 of Regulation (EU) 2017/625.
-It is a legal requirement under Regulation (EU) 2017/625 that the UK have a national control plan.
+The single integrated United Kingdom Multi-Annual National Control Plan (UK MANCP) is prepared in accordance with the requirements of Articles 109 to 111 of retained Regulation (EU) 2017/625.
+Under this regulation, it is a legal requirement that the UK have a national control plan.
 The purpose of the MANCP is to demonstrate that effective control systems are in place for monitoring and enforcing:

 - feed and food law